The 2021 Annual Public Affairs Grant Program is no longer accepting proposals. The information on this website is available for reference only.

 Goals of PAS Grants Program:

-PAS invites proposals for programs that support one of the following goals:
+PAS invites proposals for programs that support one of the following U.S. Embassy strategic goals:

-1) Counterterrorism and Security – PAS-Bishkek is seeking proposals that strengthen regional security and stability and transnational threats in one of the following ways:
+1) Countering Violent Extremism and Security – PAS Bishkek is seeking proposals that strengthen regional security and stability and combat transnational threats through engagement with diverse stakeholders advocating for greater cooperation in countering human trafficking and violent extremism.
+This goal can be advanced through the following lines of effort:

-- Improve communication and coordination between civil society, local communities, and the Government of the Kyrgyz Republic to prevent rise and/or combat violent extremism;
+- Improve communication and coordination between civil society, local communities, and the Government of the Kyrgyz Republic to prevent radicalization and/or combat violent extremism;

 - Develop skills that provide alternative opportunities to individuals who may be drawn to radicalization to increase in their economic and societal integration within their communities;